Murders of Nathan O'Brien, Kathryn Liknes, and Alvin Liknes: Investigation

-At 10:00 a.m. on the day following the murders, Nathan’s mother, Jennifer, called Kathryn, who didn't pick up.
+At 10:00 a.m. on the day following the murders, Nathan's mother, Jennifer, called Kathryn, who didn't pick up.
 Jennifer then went to her parents' house.
 Upon entering, she discovered the three missing, and saw blood throughout the house.
-Jennifer called the police and an Amber alert was issued for Nathan at 5:15p.m.
+Jennifer called the police and an Amber alert was issued for Nathan at 5:15 p.m.
 Later that day, police announced that evidence in the house suggested that the disappearances were suspicious.
 On July 1, aerial imagery taken from a plane flown by Peregrine Aerial Surveys for the city of Airdrie showed two adults, believed to be Alvin and Kathryn Liknes, lying face down in the grass and a small body lying next to them near an outbuilding on Garland's farm.
 When the farm was flown over again the next day, the bodies were gone.
 On July 4, police asked for help identifying a green pickup truck seen on multiple CCTV cameras in the area of the Liknes home.
 Alvin's son Allen and his wife told authorities that the green pickup matched the green Ford F150 driven by Douglas Garland, leading him to become one of three major suspects in the case.
 On July 5, police organized a ground search of the area around the Liknes house, one of the largest in Calgary history.
 That same day the RCMP executed a search of the Airdrie property belonging to Garland and his parents.

 During the initial search of the property, a green pickup truck matching the one seen in CCTV footage was found and seized.
 Douglas Garland was taken in for questioning, and after being released was charged with the identity theft from the 90s, which allowed him to be kept in police custody until July 11 when he was granted bail under the condition he would not return to the rural property.
-The police search of the Garland property lasted from July 5 to July 20, and the investigation at the Liknes home ended on July 13; in total, police collected upwards of 1,400pieces of evidence in what was called Operation Amber, the largest number of evidence items collected for a court case in Calgary history.
+The police search of the Garland property lasted from July 5 to July 20, and the investigation at the Liknes home ended on July 13; in total, police collected upwards of 1,400 pieces of evidence in what was called Operation Amber, the largest number of evidence items collected for a court case in Calgary history.
 Evidence collected from Garland's farm included a Tyvek suit, face masks, boots, books about disposing of bodies, whips, lockpicking devices, chemical gloves, over fourteen pairs of handcuffs, dental anesthetic, and an assortment of knives, tasers, and other weapons.
 Eight pairs of women's shoes, two blonde women's wigs, and an adult diaper were also found in the basement of the house; photos of adults in diapers were also found on a hard drive which was hidden in the rafters.
 A search of the area around the sheds found three blood stains in the grass as well as burned material in the nearby firepit.
 Evidence found in the firepit included 17 teeth, two of which were thought to belong to a child, bone fragments, pieces of burnt flesh, jewelry, and buttons.